-- D. Prescription medicine. - (1) The maximum payment that a pharmacy or authorized HCP is allowed to receive for any prescription medicine shall be determined by the method set forth in the HCP fee schedule. - (2) Pharmacies shall not dispense more than a 30 day supply of medication unless authorized by the payer. - (3) Only generic equivalent medications shall be dispensed unless a generic does not exist and unless specifically ordered by the HCP. - (4) Compounded medication shall be paid in accordance with the HCP fee schedule. - (5) Any medications dispensed and administered in excess of a 24 hour supply to a registered emergency room patient shall be paid according to the hospital ratio. - (6) Health care provider dispensed medications shall not exceed a 10-14 day supply for any new prescriptions; only-reimbursement for any renewal or refill prescription for a health care provider dispensed medication is disallowed absent pre-authorization by the payer.
-The payment for health care provider dispensed medications shall not exceed the cost of a generic equivalent. - E. Medical cannabis reimbursement. - (1) General Provisions - (a) The maximum payment that a worker may be reimbursed for medical cannabis shall be determined by the method and amount set forth in the HCP fee schedule. - (b) Medical cannabis may be a reasonable and necessary medical treatment only where an authorized health care provider certifies that other treatment methods have failed. - (c) At least one physician certifying worker for participation in the cannabis program shall be an authorized health care provider. - (d) The worker must be an enrolled in the cannabis program and provide proof of enrollment and qualifying condition prior to the date of purchase of medical cannabis to be eligible for reimbursement. - (2) Worker shall be reimbursed upon the following conditions: - (a) Only the worker shall be reimbursed for the out of pocket cost of medical cannabis;
+- D. Prescription medicine. - (1) The maximum payment that a pharmacy or authorized HCP is allowed to receive for any prescription medicine shall be determined by the method set forth in the HCP fee schedule. - (2) Pharmacies shall not dispense more than a 30 day supply of medication unless authorized by the payer. - (3) Only generic equivalent medications shall be dispensed unless a generic does not exist and unless specifically ordered by the HCP. - (4) Compounded medication shall be paid in accordance with the HCP fee schedule. - (5) Any medications dispensed and administered in excess of a 24 hour supply to a registered emergency room patient shall be paid according to the hospital ratio. - (6) Health care provider dispensed medications shall not exceed a 10 day supply for new prescriptions only.
+The payment for health care provider dispensed medications shall not exceed the cost of a generic equivalent. - E. Medical cannabis reimbursement. - (1) General Provisions - (a) The maximum payment that a worker may be reimbursed for medical cannabis shall be determined by the method and amount set forth in the HCP fee schedule. - (b) Medical cannabis may be a reasonable and necessary medical treatment only where an authorized health care provider certifies that other treatment methods have failed. - (c) At least one physician certifying worker for participation in the cannabis program shall be an authorized health care provider. - (d) The worker must be an enrolled in the cannabis program and provide proof of enrollment and qualifying condition prior to the date of purchase of medical cannabis to be eligible for reimbursement. - (2) Worker shall be reimbursed upon the following conditions: - (a) Only the worker shall be reimbursed for the out of pocket cost of medical cannabis: